Skip Navigation

 Add the PgBouncer buildpack to your app.

-$ heroku buildpacks:add heroku/pgbouncer
+$ heroku buildpacks:add --index 1 heroku/pgbouncer

-to the appropriate lines.
+Edit the Procfile and add bin/start-pgbouncer to the appropriate lines.
 The following example configures web processes to connect to Postgres via PgBouncer and worker processes to connect directly to Postgres.

 web: bin/start-pgbouncer your-web-app